tno-terminology-design/tev2-specifications/docs/terms/term-selection-criteria.md

 ## Notes

-- Term selection criteria are essential for ensuring that the terminological assets in a scope are relevant, accurate, and comprehensive.
+- Term selection instructions are essential for ensuring that the terminological assets in a scope are relevant, accurate, and comprehensive.
-- Curators use term selection criteria to tailor the terminology to the specific needs and objectives of the community or project.
+- Curators use term selection instructions to tailor the terminology to the specific needs and objectives of the community or project.